awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

 IAM user: Valid up to 7 days when using AWS Signature Version 4
 To create a presigned URL that's valid for up to 7 days, first designate IAM user credentials \(the access key and secret access key\) to the SDK that you're using\.
 Then, generate a presigned URL using AWS Signature Version 4\.
 If you created a presigned URL using a temporary token, then the URL expires when the token expires, even if the URL was created with a later expiration time\.
-Since presigned URLs grant access to your Amazon S3 buckets to whoever has the URL, we recommend that you protect them appropriately\.
+Because presigned URLs grant access to your Amazon S3 buckets to whoever has the URL, we recommend that you protect them appropriately\.
 For more details about protecting presigned URLs, see [Limiting presigned URL capabilities](using-presigned-url.md#PresignedUrlUploadObject-LimitCapabilities)\.

 ## Generating a presigned URL<a name="generating-presigned-url"></a>

 You can generate a presigned URL programmatically using the [REST API](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html#query-string-auth-v4-signing-example), the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/reference/s3/presign.html), and the AWS SDK for Java, \.NET, [Ruby](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/S3/Presigner.html), [PHP](https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.S3.S3Client.html#_createPresignedRequest), [Node\.js](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property), [Python](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html#S3.Client.generate_presigned_url), and [Go](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/s3-example-presigned-urls.html)\.

+### Using the S3 console<a name="ShareObjectPreSignedURLConsole"></a>

+ You can use the AWS Management Console to generate a presigned URL for an object by following these steps\.

+**To generate a presigned URL using the AWS Management Console**

+1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the **Buckets** list, choose the name of the bucket that contains the object that you want a presigned URL for\.

+1. In the **Objects** list, select the object that you want to create a presigned URL for\.

+1. On the **Actions** menu, choose **Create presigned URL**\.

+1. Specify how long you want the presigned URL to be valid\.

+1. Choose **Share with a presigned URL**\.

+1. When a confirmation appears, you will see a button to copy the presigned URL to your clipboard\.

 ### Using AWS Explorer for Visual Studio<a name="ShareObjectPreSignedURLVSExplorer"></a>

 If you are using Visual Studio, you can generate a presigned URL for an object without writing any code by using AWS Explorer for Visual Studio\.
 Anyone with this URL can download the object\.
 For more information, go to [Using Amazon S3 from AWS Explorer](https://docs.aws.amazon.com/AWSToolkitVS/latest/UserGuide/using-s3.html)\.

-For instructions about how to install the AWS Explorer, see [Developing with Amazon S3 using the AWS SDKs, and explorers](UsingAWSSDK.md)\.
+For instructions on how to install the AWS Explorer, see [Developing with Amazon S3 using the AWS SDKs, and explorers](UsingAWSSDK.md)\.

 ### Using the AWS SDKs<a name="ShareObjectPreSignedURLSDK"></a>

-The following examples generates a presigned URL that you can give to others so that they can retrieve an object\.
+The following examples generate a presigned URL that you can give to others so that they can retrieve an object\.
 For more information, see [Sharing an object with a presigned URL](#ShareObjectPreSignedURL)\.

 ------
 #### [ \.NET ]

 **Example**
 The following example generates a presigned URL that you can give to others so that they can retrieve an object\.
 For more information, see [Sharing an object with a presigned URL](#ShareObjectPreSignedURL)\.
-For instructions about how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.
+For instructions on how to create and test a working sample, see [Running the Amazon S3 \.NET Code Examples](UsingTheMPDotNetAPI.md#TestingDotNetApiSamples)\.

 ```
 using Amazon;